Praise-Zee/GitHubCloneProject/README.md

 This is the description of my repo.
-Modification in both main and feature-greeting branch.
+Modification in both main branch.